aliak00/Tasker/README.md

 ### Async/Await

 Async await functionality comes out of the box with Tasker.
-You can execute a `Task` you create directly synchronously or asynchronously by calling the extention `async` or `await` functions on your task:
+You can execute a `Task` you create directly synchronously or asynchronously by calling the extension `async` or `await` functions on your task:

 ```swift
 do {